AndsandAnds/dead-reflection/docs/next-steps.md

   - ✅ Keep Automatic1111 as a fallback engine
   - Note: Docker on macOS can’t use Metal/MPS; run on CPU in-container or add a host bridge for MPS acceleration
  - **Per-avatar voice config (finish wiring)**
-  - Persist per-avatar voice config in `avatars.voice_config`
+  - ✅ Persist per-avatar voice config in `avatars.voice_config`
-  - Add simple UI on `/avatar` to set the active avatar’s voice (string) + save
+  - ✅ UI on `/avatar` to set the active avatar’s voice + save
-  - Have `/voice` automatically use the active avatar voice config for TTS (no manual voice selection)
+  - ✅ `/voice` automatically uses the active avatar voice config for TTS (no manual voice selection)

 ## P2 — Security + privacy hardening
 - **No accidental network**